rafzei/http-api/README.md

 ## Application

 The application is created in Flask (python framework).
 It serves HTTP API endpoint with sample data from https://jsonplaceholder.typicode.com/users.
-It exposes Prometheus metrics on port 8080.

 Requirements:
 Python3